Brilliance BC3: Overview

 It was originally announced at the Beijing Auto Show in 2006 as the Brilliance Zhonghua M3 then at the Geneva Motor Show in 2007 as the BC3 prototype, the Paris Motor Show in 2008 as the Zhonghua Coupe and at the 2009 Detroit Auto Show as the Brilliance M3.

 The BC3 was designed by Pininfarina, the chassis was developed with assistance from Porsche Engineering and the engine developed with FEV Inc.

-Despite the BC3 touring around international motor shows including Geneva, Paris and Detroit, the car is not yet widely exported.
-It is sold in Egypt as the Brilliance Kouper, in China as the Brilliance M3 and Germany as the "BC3 GT".
+Despite the BC3 touring around international motor shows including Geneva, Paris and Detroit, the car was not widely exported.
+It was sold in Egypt as the Brilliance Kouper, in China as the Brilliance M3 and Germany as the "BC3 GT".

 Specifications

 The BC3 is powered by a Mitsubishi designed 1.8L Turbocharged 4-cylinder petrol engine, producing 126 kW and torque of 238 Nm, resulting in a top speed of 212 km/h.